 Singing is a win-win for seniors.
 Not only is it fun, but studies have shown that music is a memory-enhancing tool for people with Alzheimer’s disease.
 Joining a local choir group can also expand your social circle and might help you fulfill a dream.
 You can use a free site like Meetup to scope out choir groups in your area.

 One in three young people grows up without a mentor, whether from a program, friendship or family member, according to the National Mentoring Partnership.
 But that’s something you can fix by spending nothing but your own time.
 Along the way, you’ll grow alongside a young person, learn more about a completely different life experience, gain a sense of purpose and have fun, too.
 Check out Mentoring.org for a list of NMP affiliates across the country.

 Open an Etsy Shop

-You might think all the stuff you’ve collected in your garage over the last few decades is junk, but to one of the 30 million buyers who uses the creative online marketplace at Etsy, it’s vintage.
+You might think all the stuff you’ve collected in your garage over the last few decades is junk, but to one of the 30 million buyers who uses the creative online marketplace Etsy, it’s vintage.
 Whether you’re selling antique doodads or peddling handmade crafts, Etsy offers a creative outlet that might actually put some money in your pocket.